Student Voice as Partnership, Not Extraction

 Context and research question

 SoTL has grown as a way for higher education to improve learning and teaching through evidence, reflection, and research-informed practice.
-Student feedback is often central to that work, but Brown and Kimber note a recurring pattern: students are frequently asked for perspectives, then excluded from the processes that turn those perspectives into knowledge, decisions, and change.
+Student feedback is often central to that work, but Brown and Kimber note a recurring pattern: students are asked for perspectives, then excluded from the processes that turn those perspectives into knowledge, decisions, and change.
+That weakens both trust and the value of the evidence institutions rely on, echoing what students report about teaching evaluations and visible follow-through.

-The paper asks a straightforward question with big consequences for institutions: what would it mean to expand SoTL inquiry so that students are treated as contributors and domain experts, not passive sources of data?
-The authors frame this as an "epistemic expansion" of SoTL, shifting who gets to shape research questions, methods, interpretation, and the resulting actions.
+The paper asks a straightforward question with major implications for institutions: what would it mean to expand SoTL inquiry so that students are treated as contributors and domain experts, not passive sources of data?
+The authors describe this as an "epistemic expansion" of SoTL.
+In practice, that changes who helps shape the research questions, methods, interpretation, and actions that follow.

 For UK higher education teams, the relevance is immediate.
 The sector is rich in feedback mechanisms (module evaluations, NSS, PTES, PRES, UKES, complaints, rep systems), but many students still experience a gap between giving feedback and seeing change.
-If student voice is meant to strengthen quality enhancement, not just measurement, then agency and partnership have to be designed in.
+If student voice is meant to strengthen quality enhancement rather than simply measure it, agency and partnership have to be designed into the process from the start.

 Key findings

 First, Brown and Kimber argue that many higher education studies that solicit student feedback are still extractive, even when the intention is improvement.
-Students are positioned as respondents rather than co-creators of knowledge, which limits both the legitimacy and the usefulness of what is learned.
+Students are positioned as respondents rather than co-creators of knowledge.
+That limits both the legitimacy and the usefulness of what institutions learn.

 As they put it: